lukenew2/crypto_automation_system/README.md

 # Prerequisites

-- AWS Account & AWS CLI (Follow this video to setup AWS correctly: https://www.youtube.com/watch?v=CjKhQoYeR4Q)
+You will need a AWS account with AWS CLI setup on your machine.
+To do this correctly follow the following video:

+- https://www.youtube.com/watch?v=CjKhQoYeR4Q) (Note: you don’t have to spin up the EC2 instance)

 # Use Cases

 1. Automate multiple cryptocurrency TradingView strategies.
+2. Automate portfolio allocation between multiple strategies.
-2. Automate complex interactions between strategies (Buy side boost).
+3. Automate interactions between strategies.

 # Features